You can now earn points without an American Express.

-If we use the 0.8p value for converting your Avios points to Nectar points, the bonuses are worth the following:
+If we use the 0.67p value for converting your Avios points to Nectar points, the bonuses are worth the following:

 |CARD||BONUS||ADDITIONAL POINTS EARNED ON QUALIFYING SPEND||TOTAL POINTS||VALUE AS NECTAR POINTS|

-Though it’s worth bearing in mind you’d still get £236 in Nectar points, with the fee paid separately.
+Though it’s worth bearing in mind you’d still receive a total of £196.67 in Nectar points, since the fee is paid separately.

 Barclaycard Avios vs other cashback cards

 So how does it compare to other cards?
-I’ve shared below how the bonus and ongoing earning compares to other cashback.
+I’ve shared below how the bonus and ongoing earnings compare to other cashback.